-An application for a Class "A," "Class A," Class "B," "Class B," or a "Class C" license may be withdrawn by the applicant at any time prior to the decision by the public safety and licensing committee to grant or deny.
+An application for a Class "A," "Class A," Class "B," "Class B," or a "Class C" license may be withdrawn by the applicant at any time prior to the meeting of the public safety and licensing committee to consider the item.
 Except as otherwise indicated in section 6-41, the amount of any license fee deposited less any costs incurred shall be refunded to the withdrawing applicant.